aaronnedelacruz/aaronnedelacruz/README.md

 - **Camarin Elementary School (2010-2016)**
   - Graduated with Academic Honors

-## Relevant Coursework:
+## Relevant Experience:
+  - Simplevia Technologies Inc.
+    Intern
+    - Worked on the design and development of a web-based environmental compliance monitoring system for registered economic zone enterprises
+    - Handled UI/UX design and prototyping for at least 18 system modules, focusing on usability, consistency, and alignment with system requirements
+    - Created responsive mobile design counterparts to ensure cross-device accessibility
+    - Assisted in front-end development by implementing and integrating functional web pages under supervisor-assigned tasks
-  - "StudySync: A Collaborative Flashcard and Quiz Application with Chat Room Integration"<br>
+  - "StudySync: A Collaborative Flashcard and Quiz Application with Chat Room Integration" (Capstone)<br>
     Developed with fellow programmers, this mobile-first application enables:
     - Creation, editing, and sharing of flashcards and quizzes (multiple choice and enumeration).
     - Flexible content creation from images, AI-generated prompts, scanned documents via camera, PDF files, and manual input.